liayin/blog/_posts/2021-3-29-literature-crime.md

 - [Sciortino, Vassar, Radetsky, Knudson (2005)](https://www.sciencedirect.com/science/article/pii/S0001457505001053), Accident Analysis & Prevention, *San Francisco pedestrian injury surveillance: Mapping, under-reporting, and injury severity in police and hospital records*.
 The authors obtained data from the following two sources:
     - Statewide Integrated Traffic Reporting System, *California Highway Patrol*.

+- [Rayman (2012)](https://www.villagevoice.com/2010/05/04/the-nypd-tapes-inside-bed-stuys-81st-precinct/): The NYPD Tapes: Inside Bed-Stuy's 81st Precinct
+    - Published as: newspaper article on the Village Voice
+    - Summary:
+        - police officers under pressure to meet arrest and stop-and-frisk quota to prove that they are doing their job
+        - police officers under pressure to manipulate crime statistics
+        - "locker room" culture at the police station
+    - Relevance to the literature:
+        - unveils tapes documenting measures to manipulate crime statistics
+            - police officers instructed to refuse to take certain robbery reports
+            - police officers calling victims to intimidate them about their complaints

+- [O'Neill (2012)](https://www.amazon.com/Numbers-Advances-Police-Theory-Practice/dp/1439810311): NYPD: A Culture of Bullying
+    - Published as: Amazon book review
+    - Summary: the COMPSTAT program is creating tremendous pressure for police officers through:
+        - Crime stats must go down - downgrading crimes, undervaluing stolen property, discouraging victims
+        - Police activity must go up - stop and frisk
+    -

+- [Sparrow (2015)](https://addletonacademicpublishers.com/contents-pihrm/317-volume-3-2-2015/2493-measuring-performance-in-a-modern-police-organization): Measuring Performance in a Modern Police Organization
+    - Published in: Psychosociological Issues in Human Resource Management
+    - Summary: Modern policing requires more than just achieving effective crime control.
+As a result, definition of success needs to be more nuanced.
+Ideally, prevention is the best way to go.
+    - Relation to literature: In subsection 5.2 (Corruption in Reporting Crime Statistics), under section 5 (A Closer Look at Crime Reduction as the Bottom Line of Policing), author points out that pursuing the goal of crime reduction could lead to altering statistics.
+        - Suppression of reports (failing to take reports of crime from victims)
+        - Misclassification of crime to lower categories in order to make the serious crime statistics look better

 Randomized Controlled Trials
 - [Athey, Bergstrom, Hadad, Jamison, Ozler, Parisotto, Sama (2021)](https://ideas.repec.org/p/exe/wpaper/2105.html): explored different methods of encouraging contraceptives take-up through random assignment.